zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/tags/grid/batch-editing.md

 Cell editing mode allows the user to edit data in a way similar to popular spreadsheet programs - double clicking a cell puts it in edit mode.
 Clicking outside the cell accepts the new value.
 All modified grid records are updated (saved, inserted or deleted) when the "Save changes" button is clicked.

-To enable this mode follow these steps:
+To enable this mode follow these steps (using Spring MVC framework):

 1. Set the edit mode to `InCell`: